 This article is for general information only and should not be relied on for specific legal advice.
 The author will not be held responsible for any action that a person takes as a result of interpretation of the contents of this article.
 It is important to seek specific advice from a qualified and experienced lawyer for any legal problem.

 It is the duty of the prosecutor to prove beyond a reasonable doubt that the Defendant has committed the offence.
 Every charge has a number of elements that the Prosecutor must prove beyond a reasonable doubt.
-For the charge of Bribery of a Member of Parliament the Prosecution must prove;
+For the charge of obtaining benefit by deception the Prosecution must prove;

 1. Defendant – The Prosecutor has to prove the identification of the offender;

-In Queensland, if a person is convicted of Bribery of a Member of Parliament, then the court could impose one of the following penalties:
+In Queensland, if a person is convicted of Obtain Benefit by Deception, then the court could impose one of the following penalties:

 • Jail (suspended, parole or actual time);